 My primary school IQ, I believe, was about 140, perhaps only on the Cattell scale.
 I was in the open and relaxed educational regime of my primary school, free to impress the teachers.
 Mr. Geoff Eliot took me on board as a pet intellectual.
 He was kinder than the high school teachers and more free to let me indulge in learning in my own way rather than force the far stricter regime of secondary school on me.
 Ironically, at primary school, I suggested that the strictness was the most essential feature of a school in a project once.

-The onset of the illness, which I believe has always been in me, or it’s potential, was evident in my failure to understand things at times and do basic tasks well.
+The onset of my schizophrenia, which I believe has always been in me, or it’s potential, was evident in my failure to understand things at times and do basic tasks well.
 It became apparent at the age of about 11 when I entered secondary school.

 Mike lives in Cheshire, England.
 He is highly intelligent.
 He is a poetry fan.
 Among his favourite poets are Thomas Shadwell and Alfred Austin.
 His favourite piece of music is Venus by Holst.
 He thinks it would be good if everyone could be happy.